Mary Bligh O’Connell

 The Early Years

 Mary Bligh was born to Elizabeth and William Bligh in London, early in 1783.
 She was the second daughter, her sister Harriet having preceded her.
-She was to have five sisters in all, for she was followed by Betsy, twins Frances and Jane, and Ann, who was epileptic and mentally defective.
+She was to have five sisters in all, for she was followed by Betsy, twins Frances and Jane, and Ann.
 The Blighs also had twin sons, who died when only one day old.

 The only information we have of Mary as a child comes from a letter from her father to John Bond, who was married to his half-sister, Catherine, on 7th April, 1783: